Russian (original) text

 / 276 /

 I achieved the transfer under the direction of the NKVD a series of working factors of the defense industry.
-The reason for that could not have been the use of the labor of prisoners, since among them were the Pavshinsky factory, the Tushinsky factory of aviation motor construction, and others.
-Besides that, the NKVD organized a series of new factories on its own initiative, which carried out defense production
+The reason for that could not have been the use of the labor of prisoners, since among them were the Pavshinskii factory, the Tushinskii factory of aviation motor construction, and others.
+Besides that, the NKVD organized a series of new factories on its own initiative, which carried out defense production…

 What, do you think we called you here to report on behalf of the NKVD about the successful fulfillment of the Five-Year Plan!
 You are a bandit, a conspirator, a saboteur, a terrorist, and a traitor.
 Answer the question asked you to the point.